nicolashernandez/PyRATA/README.rst

 PyRATA use the `PLY <http://www.dabeaz.com/ply/ply.html>`_ implementation of lex and yacc parsing tools for Python (version 3.10).

-You do not need to care about this stage if you performed the install procedure above.
+You do not need to care about this stage if you performed the pip3 install procedure above.

-If you do not properly install pyrata, you will have to manually install ply.
+If you do not properly install pyrata, you will have to manually install ply (or download it manually to copy it in your local working dir).
 ::

     sudo pip3 install ply

 Run tests (optional)
 ------------------------